 The Election That Broke an Inheritance

-Why Montgomeryshire 2010 Was So Corrosive for Liberal Wales
+Why Montgomeryshire in 2010 Was So Corrosive for Liberal Wales

-Since publishing my earlier essay on the decline of Liberalism in Wales, I have been asked how one election result in one rural constituency could prove so corrosive for an entire political movement. (source 1)
+Since publishing my earlier essay on the decline of Liberalism in Wales, I have been asked how one election result in one rural constituency could prove so damaging for an entire political tradition. (source 1)

 By inheritance, I mean the lived political culture of rural Liberal Wales, chapel governance, civic duty, and a style of legitimacy built on seriousness, service, and local rootedness. (source 1)